Master of Compliance and Integrity Management

 After three successful editions, the MACIM program will be offered again in the winter semester of 2026/2027.
 Furthermore, for the first time, it will be conducted entirely in English.
 There are 20 places available in the fourth edition; the decisive factor is receiving applications from people who meet the recruitment requirements.

-The application period for the winter semester 2026/2027 is currently open and will close on 30 June 2026.
+The application period for the winter semester 2026/2027 is currently open and will close on 31 July 2026.

 Please submit all documents as PDFs by email only.
 These should include:

-• Letter of motivation for the study course
+• Letter of motivation for the study course (in English; maximum 1 A4 page);

-• Current curriculum vitae
+• Current curriculum vitae;

 If you have any further questions about the admission process or the required documents, our team will be happy to answer them.

 The Master's degree program in Compliance and Integrity Management is designed as a part-time and continuing education study course.
-Admission to the MACIM Master's program generally requires (1) a first professionally qualifying degree (e.g. Bachelor's, Diplom, state examination) with at least 240 ECTS points
+Admission to the MACIM Master's program generally requires (1) a first professionally qualifying degree (e.g. Bachelor's, Diplom, state examination) with at least 240 ECTS points and (2) at least one year of professional experience.
+If the first professionally qualifying degree is missing or has fewer than 240 ECTS points, admission can be granted upon passing the entrance examination.

-Access and admission are otherwise governed by the #Framework Regulations for Admission to Studies at the European University Viadrina Frankfurt (Oder)#.
+Access and admission are otherwise governed by the Framework Regulations for Admission to Studies at the European University Viadrina Frankfurt (Oder).

 The number of students in each edition of the program is limited to 20 in order to ensure the appropriate quality of teaching in a small group.